dbcli/mssql-cli/doc/installation/windows.md

 Python is required for installation of mssql-cli and is not installed by default on Windows.
 To install Python, follow these instructions:
 1. Open the latest Python installer package from [here](https://www.python.org/downloads/).
-> Python 3.x is recommended.
-Version 2.7 has been officially deprecated by Python.
 2. Select **Add Python [Version] to PATH** option before installation.
 Python must be in the PATH environment variable.
 3. Install Python.